Instructions for submitting a CAS request for continuing students

 - If you do not genuinely have the funds needed to support yourself in the UK.
 This condition applies irrespective of whether you would meet the requirements of the Immigration Rules for the UK Government to grant you a visa.

-We aim to process your CAS request within ten working days, however during peak periods such as enrolment, process times may increase.
-After we have processed your CAS request, we will send a CAS statement to your QMUL email account.
+We aim to process your CAS request within ten working days, however during peak periods such as enrolment and examinations, process times may increase.

 Where to get more information